rickragv/object-detection-libraries/README.md

 | FRCNN / Detectron 2 | 74.18 |
 | YoloV5m / ultralytics  | 63.0 |

-Note: Tensorlfow API only Trained for 2 epochs.
+Note: Tensorflow API only Trained for 2 epochs.

 The Detailed of model Training You can find in respective directories